Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 After data retrieval, you will prepare a dataset like this for visualization:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-02.png" alt="A screenshot showing what the processed dataset looks like.
-There are three columns: date collected, Series, and Value." caption="Screenshot of the processed dataset." %}
+There are three columns: date collected, Series, and Value." caption="Figure 2.
+Screenshot of the processed dataset." %}

 In Figure 2, the Value column represents the daily percentage of airtime that mentions certain keywords for a given station (e.g., "CNN").
 This dataset is the one that the dashboard will be based on.